henkelmax/easy-villagers/readme.md

 ## The Villager Item

-The villager item can be obtained by sneaking and right-clicking a villager.
+The villager item can be obtained by sneaking and right-clicking a villager or pressing the `V` key.

 ![](https://media.giphy.com/media/LnvMxJIQ0QwDARBMLn/giphy.gif)